Fake burger that could save the world

 - What do we know?

-- The meat-free Beyond Burgers are now available to buy in 350 Tesco supermarkets around the country.
-The burgers were originally scheduled to launch in August, but huge demand for them in the US caused supply issues.
-Statistics show that meat and dairy provide 18% of the world’s calorie intake, and 37% of its protein — however, meat and dairy use 83% of farmland.
+- Meatless burger company, Impossible Burger, has raised $300 million from investors.
+Their rivals, Beyond Burgers, are available to buy at 350 Tesco supermarkets around the country.
+Statistics show that meat and dairy provide 18% of the world’s calorie intake, and 37% of its protein — however, meat and dairy use 83% of farmland to make.
 Research also shows that 86% of all land mammals are either livestock or humans.

 - What do we not know?